 The complex story of Iran and its Jews

-Did you know that Iran has the biggest Jewish community in the Middle East outside of Israel?
+Did you know that Iran has one of the biggest Jewish communities in the region?

 At a synagogue in Tehran.
 (FOR-USA Fellowship of Reconciliation/Flick